 An underwriter is someone that authorizes its agents to write title insurance policies.
 They are the ones who assume the financial risk and ensure the property against insurable defects.
 If any undiscovered legal issues ever arise, a title insurance underwriter will defend the power of the title policy.

-What Title Insurance Writers Look For
+What a Title Insurance Underwriter Looks For

 Errors in public records: Unfortunately, mistakes are easy to make and a simple clerical or filing error can affect the deed or survey of your property.
 A title insurance underwriter will pay close attention to try and catch any of these errors.